Help Yourself

 Know that Allah can make a way out for you.

 Allah does not condone the abuse of another human being regardless of his or her religion, ethnicity, age or gender.
 Family members are supposed to take care of each other not to hurt.
 You need to stand up to protect yourself and to protect others from the abuser.
 But you have to be wise and thorough about it.
-Talk to someone about the problem.

 Breaking the silence is the first step in helping yourself.
 Speak up.
 Part of the abuser's power comes from secrecy surrounding the abuse.
 Let people know what is happening so they can look out for you.
 Any pattern of abuse is a sign of an unhealthy relationship.